paypal/sdk-core-dotnet/README.md

 Or else

-Run the following command from Windows Command Prompt: dir  /b  %windir%\Microsoft.NET\Framework\v*
+Run the following command from Windows Command Prompt: wmic product where "Name like 'Microsoft .Net%'" get Name, Version

-Running the aforesaid command should list the .NET Framework versions installed as follows: v1.0.3705 v1.1.4322 v2.0.50727 v3.0 v3.5 v4.0.30319
+Please wait for the command to execute, it may take more than a minute to execute Running the aforesaid command should list the .NET Framework versions installed as in this particular case:

+Name                                                Version
+Microsoft .NET Compact Framework 1.0 SP3 Developer  1.0.4292
+Microsoft .NET Framework 4.5                        4.5.50709
+Microsoft .NET Framework 4.5 Multi-Targeting Pack   4.5.50709 Microsoft .NET Framework 2.0 SDK (x64) - ENU        2.0.50727
+Microsoft .NET Framework 4 Multi-Targeting Pack     4.0.30319 Microsoft .NET Framework 4.5 SDK                    4.5.50709
+Microsoft .NET Compact Framework 2.0 SP2            2.0.7045
+Microsoft .NET Compact Framework 3.5                3.5.7283
+Microsoft .NET Framework 1.1                        1.1.4322
+Microsoft .NET Compact Framework 1.0 SP3            1.0.4294

 Note: Most Windows machines may have .NET Framework 4.0 or higher installed as part of Windows (Recommended) Update.

 If V4.X is not installed, then download and install

-*	.NET Framework 4 (Standalone Installer) - (Free to download): http://www.microsoft.com/en-in/download/details.aspx?id=17718
+*	.NET Framework 4 or higher (Standalone Installer) - (Free to download): http://www.microsoft.com/en-in/download/details.aspx?id=17718

 Or else

-*	.NET Framework 4 (Web Installer) - (Free to download): http://www.microsoft.com/en-in/download/details.aspx?id=17851
+*	.NET Framework 4 or higher (Web Installer) - (Free to download): http://www.microsoft.com/en-in/download/details.aspx?id=17851